ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-button-hld.md

 _Rendering_

-Renders a ghost button with the configured text and/or icons.
-If `hide-unless-focused` was set on the column, then a blank cell is rendered except when the cell is hovered/focused or the row is focused.
+Renders a ghost button with the configured text and/or icon.

 #### Group Header View Element